patricktargun/Mandrill_Node.js/README.md

 Go to the terminal - cd into your directory - type $ node server.js - open Postman and type in http://localhost:8080/mandrill and select GET from the dropdown - press the send button...

-**BOOM!** Now as long as your weren't a dumbosaurus with syntax errors, you should see and email in your box.
+**BOOM!** Now as long as your weren't a ZERO with syntax errors, you should see and email in your box.
 Not there you say?
 Well check your spam folder.
 Voila!

 Down the road, when you are sending if from a real website with a real domain.
 Head over to the Mandrill [SPF and DKIM Docs](http://help.mandrill.com/entries/21751322-What-are-SPF-and-DKIM-and-do-I-need-to-set-them-up-) to find out more.